 “Celebrating sprocket-driven, artist-made work.”

-“Engauge,” an experimental film festival based in Seattle, WA, and now in its fifth year, invites you to submit your work ORIGINATING ON FILM.
+“Engauge,” an experimental film festival based in Seattle, WA, now in its sixth year, invites you to submit your work ORIGINATING ON FILM.

 Engauge is sponsored by INTERBAY CINEMA SOCIETY, a film arts organization dedicated to promoting works that originate on analog film.

-IN KEEPING WITH OUR MISSION, "ENGAUGE" WILL CONSIDER ONLY FILMS THAT BEGAN ON CELLULOID, e.g. 8mm, Super 8, 16mm, 35mm, 70mm film.
+IN KEEPING WITH OUR MISSION, "ENGAUGE" WILL CONSIDER ONLY FILMS THAT BEGAN ON CELLULOID, e.g. 8mm, Super 8, 16mm, 35mm, 70mm film, etc.

-Engauge was founded by two Seattle artist/filmmakers working in 16mm and 35mm.
-We favor DIY techniques, matte box experiments, in-camera editing, found footage collage, direct animation, hand- and eco-processing, optical printing, pin-hole exposures, laser printing onto film, various analog hacks, etc.
+Engauge was founded by Seattle-based artist/filmmakers working in 16mm and 35mm.
+Our festival favors DIY techniques, matte box experiments, in-camera editing, found footage collage, direct animation, hand- and eco-processing, optical printing, pin-hole exposures, cyanotye and phytography applications, laser printing onto film, various analog hacks, etc.

-Cover design: film still from "Slow Volumes" by Mike Gibisser (EEFF '21).
+Cover design: film still from "The Pendulum" by Linda Izcali Scobie (EEFF '22).

 All work submitted for consideration must have ORIGINATED ON FILM that you the filmmaker worked with directly.
 Work that uses “film” imagery taken from films on DVD or digitized before you got your hands on it is not eligible.
 BY SUBMITTING TO OUR FESTIVAL, YOU ARE GUARANTEEING THAT YOUR FILM MEETS THIS CRITERION.